 - Season.
 Drizzle olive oil over the squash.
+Add maple syrup.
 Season with kosher salt and freshly ground black pepper.

 - Toast pecans.
 While squash is baking, toast the pecans over medium heat.
 It’s done when you can smell it.
 Be careful not to burn.

 - Serve.
+Add the toasted pecans and the Craisins to the squash.
 Check seasonings and serve immediately.
 Add an extra drizzle of maple syrup, if desired.

 Butternut squash is a common, easy-to-find winter squash, grown in the summer and harvested in the fall.
 It is hearty enough to be stored for several months, and through the winter.